actions/importer-labs/gitlab/valet-dry-run-lab.md

 ```

 ## Includes Dry-Run
 In the previous dry-run we migrated a basic pipeline that map very nicely to concepts in GitHub Actions.
-In this section we will dry-run a pipeline that does not map directly to Actions.
-The `included-files-example` pipeline which looks like
+In this section we will examine the results of a dry-run that does not map directly to Actions using the `included-files-example` pipeline, which looks like
 ```yaml
 include:
   - local: /config/build.gitlab-ci.yml
   - local: /config/test.gitlab-ci.yml
 ```
-which results in the below yaml.
+and results in the below yaml.
 The difference to note here is that Valet transformed the pipeline into a single workflow, it did not create reusable workflows for the `include` files `/config/build.gitlab-ci.yml` and `/config/test.gitlab-ci.yml`.
-The reason for this is that the dependance graph of how the jobs run could not be guaranteed using reusable workflows.
-This is an example of how concepts in GitLab don't always map directly to Actions and Valet has to make a decision on the safest path to transform a pipeline.
-It is likely this could be refactored to use [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) at a later date.
+The reason for this is that the dependency graph of how the jobs run could not be guaranteed using reusable workflows.
+This is an example of how concepts in GitLab don't always map directly to Actions and Valet has to make a decision on the safest path forward.
+It is likely this could be refactored to use [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) at a later date with a deeper understanding of pipeline.
 ```yaml
 name: valet/included-files-example
 on: